A 6-month-old crying constantly can signal discomfort, hunger, illness, or developmental changes requiring attentive care and soothing strategies.

 - Simplify toys and playtime activities.

-- Tune into your baby’s cues—if they turn away or close eyes frequently it signals sensory overload.
+- Tune into your baby’s cues—if they turn away, rub their eyes, arch their back, or become unusually fussy, it may signal sensory overload.

 This approach minimizes stress-induced cries effectively.